-Throughout the year, tutors will monitor students' organisation and will conduct 'File Checks'.
-Any student who needs further help with organisation will be identified and catered for.
+Throughout the year, tutors will monitor students' organisation and will conduct 'file checks'.

 What additional support is available?

 Wherever possible, we will discuss the resources and help that are appropriate with the student, parents or carers, and professionals who have previously provided support.
 If your child has any additional needs, please contact our SENDCo, Mrs. L. Franks at LFranks@st-hildas.co.uk.